Julie-Fabre/bombcell/README.md

 #### Classifying noise/non-somatic units

 - Somatic waveforms are defined as waveforms where the largest trough precedes the largest peak (Deligkaris, Bullmann & Frey, 2016).
+They are lumped together in the 'noise' catefory if `param.somatic` is set to True.
 - Noise units are classified as noise if any of the following are true
-    - the number of peaks or troughs detected in the max channel template waveform for the unit exceeds the defined threshold
+    - the number of peaks or troughs detected in the max channel template waveform for the unit exceeds the defined thresholds : `param.maxNPeaks` and `param.maxNTroughs`.
-    - the baseline of the max channel template waveform for the unit is not flat (exceeds the defined threshold)
+    - the baseline of the max channel template waveform for the unit is not flat (exceeds the defined threshold `param.wvBaselinePercent`).
-    - the slope template waveform spatial decay is above a defined threshold.
+    - the slope template waveform spatial decay is above a defined threshold `param.minSpatialDecaySlope`.

 <img style="float: right;" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/numberTroughsPeaks.png" width=100% height=100%>